List of 5 Types of Dividends (with Examples)

 #4 – Scrip Dividend

 This is the type of dividend under which the Company issues the scrip dividend in a case as per the situation it is prevailing that in near future company might not have sufficient funds for issuing the dividends.
-Thus this type of dividend is a promissory note to pay the shareholders of the company at the later date.
+Thus this type of dividend is promissory notes to pay the shareholders of the company at the later date.
 This scrip dividend creates the note payable which may include interest or may not include.

 The Mid Term International declares to its shareholders a $ 150,000 scrip dividend with the interest rate of 10 percent.
 The entries to record the dividend and its payment is as follows: